heiner/heiner.github.com/_drafts/random-samples.md

 ```

 This is known as _Floyd's algorithm_, due to R.W.
 Floyd, 1978 Turing
-Award winner and close colaborator of Donald Knuth at Stanford.
+Award winner and close collaborator of Donald Knuth at Stanford.

 It wasn't immediately obvious to me why this algorithm is correct.
 The
 fact that the math of "if seen already, chose one past the end" works